ARM-software/MDK-Middleware/Documentation/Doxygen/Network/src/example_telnet_server.md

  - `Telnet_Server.c` contains the application main thread which initializes the Network Component.
  - `Telnet_Server_UIF.c` defines the functions for the user interface and all the available CLI commands.

+You can add the following optional files, which are not included in the project by default:

+ - `Telnet_Server_Multiuser.c` is used for specifying multiple users and access rights for these users.
+ - `Telnet_Server_Access.c` enables the server to accept or block connection requests from certain remote clients.

 <h2>Software Components Configuration Files</h2>